Specific heat and density anomaly in the Hubbard model: Conclusions

 \section{Conclusions}

 Using Quantum Monte Carlo simulations, we studied the triple-peak structure of the specific heat as a function of the filling.
-This effect emerges in the low temperature regime $T \approx 1$ and for moderate to strong couplings $U \approx 6$, differently from the $c_n$ peak structure as a function of temperature, which exists even for weak interactions.
-As the filling of the lattice is increased below half-filling, a decreasing kinetic energy leads to a lower specific heat at constant density with increasing $U$, meaning it is easier to heat up the system for larger interaction strengths.
-This effect is explained by analyzing the momentum space distribution $n_{\bm k}$ of the interacting fermions, which is experimentally measurable in cold atom experiments.
-We detected an enhanced negative potential energy contribution at lower temperatures, which, through the double occupancy decrease with temperature, leads to adiabatic cooling at a wide range of densities.
-While the maxima threshold of $n = 0.5$ in the specific heat does not seem to depend much on the interaction $U$ for the square lattice, it could be greatly affected by the lattice geometry.
-Future investigations could clarify the effects of frustration, disorder, or even long-range hopping on the described anomaly.
+This effect emerges in the temperature regime $J \lesssim T \ll U$, where $J = 4t^2/U$.
+As the filling of the lattice is increased below half-filling, a decreasing kinetic energy leads to a lower specific heat at constant density with increasing $U$, meaning that it is easier to heat up the system for larger interaction strengths.
+The maximum threshold of $n = 0.5$ in the specific heat does not depend much on the interaction $U$ for the square lattice.
+However, this was considerably altered in the triangular lattice, with differing heights and positions of maxima.

+The reported effect complements the half-filling $c_n(T)$ known peak structure.
+We explained it by analyzing the momentum space distribution $n_{\bm k}$ of the interacting fermions, showing the low--$k$ electrons become less sensitive to temperature at the interactions and lattice fillings where $c_n(n, U)$ behaves differently from the non-interacting case.
+The distribution $n_{\bm k}$ is experimentally measurable in cold atom experiments.
+Moreover, we detected an enhanced negative potential energy contribution at lower temperatures.
+Due to double occupancy decreasing with temperature, this leads to adiabatic cooling at a wide range of densities.

+Our data suggests a connection between the specific heat $c_n(n)$ decreasing (increasing) below (above) half-filling to $(\partial n_{\bm k} / \partial T)$.
+This quantity is related to a density anomaly, widely explored in the context of complex fluids and materials engineering.
+Its signature in the Hubbard model is $\alpha_{\mu} < 0$ below half-filling and $\alpha_{\mu} > 0$ above it, which are found for strong correlations $U \gtrsim 6$.